designerfuzzi/OctobusAdditions/Readme.md

 If you cant receive from your Octatrack it will still work, but the params dont show their real state in the sheet if you switched a pattern in example.<br>

-Switching Patterns and Banks is not included yet.
+Switching Patterns and Banks is ~~not included yet~~ included.
+You can switch banks and keep the pattern or patterns alone or both.
+Meaning you can traverse thru your liveset in any way.

 Reminder: parameters of Midi tracks do not answer on request CC61.

 <img width="1112" alt="TouchOSC octatrack simple midi layout" src="https://user-images.githubusercontent.com/1221499/147226249-26405c56-8e27-4fda-8be6-fe18f6a93d5b.png">

-**consider contributing your changed layout when you improve it.**
+**consider contributing by forking and uploading your changed layout when you improve it.**